ajeetraina/genai-app-demo/tests/integration/README.md

-# GenAI Integration Tests
+# GenAI Integration Tests with Testcontainers

-This directory contains integration tests for testing GenAI applications using Testcontainers.
+This directory contains integration tests for GenAI applications using Testcontainers to create isolated, reproducible test environments.

 ## Test Overview